 To be truly traditional, you would serve this cod recipe with boiled or roasted potatoes and peas, but you could go anywhere with this.
-If you use a large cod for this recipe, you can serve 4-6, a haddock will probably serve only 2.
-Here are some excellent stuffing recipes:
+If you use a large cod for this recipe, you can serve 4 to 6, a haddock will probably serve only two.

 - 1 whole codfish (or haddock)

 Make sure the cod or haddock is well scaled and washed.
 You can leave the head on or off.
 Snip off the fins with shears or scissors.

 Pat the exterior and interior dry with paper toweling.
 Salt it lightly and place it on a greased baking sheet.